 Welcome!
 I am a political theorist and Visiting Assistant Professor of Political Science at Vanderbilt University for 2017-2018, where I teach courses on democratic theory; feminist theory; and modern political thought.
 I am also affiliated with Women's and Gender Studies at Vanderbilt.
-My research combines the history of political thought and political theory, with an emphasis on continental philosophy; early modern and eighteenth-century political thought; emotions and politics; feminist theory; and politics and literature.
+My research combines the history of political thought and political theory, with an emphasis on the history of political thought in the seventeenth through nineteenth centuries; emotions and politics; feminist theory; and politics and literature.

 Finally, my fourth area of research focuses on politics and literature, and related subjects including rhetoric, tragedy, fictional accounts of revolution, and the use of literary genres such as the fable and the novel to impart philosophical arguments.
 I am similarly interested in political ‘origin stories,’ such as accounts of the state of nature in works by early modern thinkers such as Hobbes and Locke; political anthropological accounts such as those of Diderot, Raynal, and Rousseau; and eighteenth-century reception of classical Roman literature and political thought.

 In 2016-2017, I was the Carol G. Lederer Postdoctoral Fellow in Gender Studies at Brown University’s Pembroke Center, where I taught in the Gender and Sexuality Studies Program.
 I have previously been a visiting assistant professor with the Whitman College Department of Politics and a lecturer in the UCLA Department of Political Science.
 I received my PhD in from the UCLA Department of Political Science in 2014.
 I regularly teach classes on the history of political thought, ancient through contemporary, and feminist theory.